spacelabdev/spacelab-react/DeveloperOnboarding.md

 Once you complete the checklist, open a PR and include a short description of what you accomplished.
 If you built a new feature, include a screenshot of the UI.

+All pull requests need at least one approving review before they can be merged.
+Send a message in Slack asking another developer in your team to review your code and approve.

 ### Building the Project

 Before building the project, include an `.env` file containing the following keys in the root of the project: